Treat Your Car Like Family With These Car Care Tips

 Similar to the engine air filter is the cabin air filter that filters all the air entering the vehicle cabin.
 A dirty cabin air filter can reduce the flow of air onto the cabin and overwork the HVAC system in your car.
 It can also produce foul smells and cause allergies.
 This filter is located behind the glove compartment in most cars.
 Pop it out and inspect it.
 If it has turned black or brown then it’s time for a replacement.

 The oil filter keeps your engine oil free from dirt, debris, and tiny metal particles but has a finite life span of about 7000 to 15,000 km.
 It is advised to replace the oil filter every time you change out your engine oil to maximize the performance of both.
 So make sure to replace your oil filter during your next oil change.

 Clean The Wiper Blades

 Being constantly exposed to the environment can deteriorate the rubber on your wiper blades.
 Inspect your wiper blades for cracks and make sure the surface of the rubber is smooth.
-One easy way to extend its life is to clean them regularly.
-Mix equal parts cleaning alcohol and water and using a clean towel, wiper off the blade.
+One easy way to extend their life is to clean them regularly.
+Mix equal parts cleaning alcohol and water and using a clean towel, wipe off the blade.
 Repeat this on all the wiper blades in your car.
 The wiper blades need to be replaced every year.

 Check Your Tires